chung-leong/pb2zig/README.md

 pb2zig is a source-to-source translater that takes a Pixel Bender kernel (PBK) and translate it into the [Zig language](https://ziglang.org/).
-That code can then be compiled using the Zig compiler into WASM binary, making the code available for use in a web environment.
+That code can then be compiled using the Zig compiler into WASM, making the code available for use in a web environment.

 The base project, [pb2zig](./pb2zug/README.md), is a library that performs the translation.
-It comes with a CLI program.
+It comes with a CLI program for turning .pbk files into .zig.

 Meanwhile, [rollup-plugin-pb2zig](./rollup-plugin-pb2zig/README.md) is a Vite-compatible [Rollup](https://rollupjs.org/) plugin that fully automates the compilation process, such that